 - 1. human trafficking - 2. slavery, servitude and forced or compulsory labour - 1.
-A sometimes-overlooked avenue of child protection is that of human trafficking3 which can be used where a child or young person (including those aged 18 or over) has been trafficked for the purpose of sexual exploitation.
+A sometimes-overlooked avenue of child protection is that of human trafficking4 which can be used where a child or young person (including those aged 18 or over) has been trafficked for the purpose of sexual exploitation.
 Under this legislation, it is an offence to arrange or facilitate the travel of another person with a view to their being exploited, whether or not the victim consents to the travel.
 This covers entering, departing or travelling within any country or when a child is moved from one city to another within the UK.
 The offence covers recruiting, transporting, transferring, harbouring, receiving or exchanging control of that person. - 2.
 The United Nations defines human trafficking as the recruitment, transportation, transfer, harbouring, or receipt of persons by improper means (such as force, abduction, fraud, or coercion) for an improper purpose including slavery, servitude and forced or compulsory labour, or sexual exploitation.
 It takes on many forms today: - Domestic Servitude Employees working in private homes are forced or coerced into serving and/or fraudulently convinced that they have no option to leave. - Forced Labour Human beings are forced to work under the threat of violence and for no pay.
 These slaves are treated as property and exploited to create a product for commercial sale. - Child Labour and enslavement whether forced labour, domestic servitude, bonded labour or sex trafficking of a child. - Sex Trafficking Women, men or children that are forced into the commercial sex industry and held against their will by force, fraud or coercion. - Bonded Labour Individuals that are compelled to work to repay a debt and unable to leave until the debt is repaid.
-It is the most common form of enslavement in the world. - Forced Marriage Women and children who are forced to marry another person without their consent or against their will (see E).
-This is frequently under age and is linked to children missing from education (for details see H and ODST policy guidance)
+It is the most common form of enslavement in the world. - Forced Marriage a FM is a marriage conducted without the valid consent of one or both parties, and where duress is a factor.
+Forced marriage is when someone experiences duress to marry (physical, psychological, financial, sexual and emotional pressure (e.g. if someone is made to feel like they're bringing shame on their family).
+In the cases of some vulnerable adults who lack the capacity to consent, coercion is not required for a marriage to be forced.
+Honour-based abuse can be a trigger for a forced marriage.
+In an arranged marriage, the families of both prospective spouses take a leading role in arranging the marriage, but the choice of whether or not to accept the arrangement still remains with the couple.